umrlastig/pegazus-ontology/ontology/documentation/taxpayers/taxpayers_competency_questions.md

-# Competency Questions for the Owners and Usufructuaries Model
+# Competency Questions for the Taxpayers Modelet

 ## Question 1
 ### Question